SpectraL519/cpp-gl/docs/algorithms.md

 - `is_bipartite(graph)`
   - *Description*: Checks whether a graph is bipartite by performin a BFS-based binary coloring on it.
   - *Template parameters*:
-    - `GraphType: type_traits::c_graph` - The type of the graph on which the check is performed.
+    - `GraphType: traits::c_graph` - The type of the graph on which the check is performed.
   - *Parameters*:
     - `graph: const GraphType&` - the graph to check.
   - *Return type*: `bool`